ros2-rust/ros2_rust/docs/Contributing.md

 Try to not exceed a line length of 100 characters for comments.

+### Error messages
+Error messages should
+- be capitalized
+- not have punctuation at the end
+- not include an "Error:" prefix or similar

+### Tests
+Prefer using `quickcheck` tests and doctests where they make sense.

+Avoid writing tests that simply restate the definition of a function.
+E.g. for `fn square(x: i32) { x*x }` do not write a test that asserts `square(3) == 3*3`.

+### Wrapping `rcl` functions
+Functions from `rcl` can typically return error codes.
+This does not necessarily mean that the `rclrs` function using it must return `Result`.
+If the error conditions can be determined, from reading `rcl` comments and source code, to never occur, the return code doesn't need to be propagated but only `debug_assert!`ed to be ok.
+This assert guards against `rcl` introducing a new error condition in the future.

+An example would be a function that only returns an error when the pointer we pass in is null or points to an uninitialized object.
+If we obtain the pointer from a reference, it can't be null, and if the object that is referenced is guaranteed to be initialized, there is no need to return a `Result`.

 ## License
 Any contribution that you make to this repository will